 “Your Mr. Hunt?”
 Lillian sputtered, while Daisy whipped her head around to catch a glimpse of him.

 - The romance, oh boy get ready for this steamy, lovable and addictive love.

 - The scenes between them are just my god, they are funny, witty, the banter is so good I just want to jump into the book to watch from the first row.

 - Annabelle and Simon fitted so well together, so perfect it was impossible for them to NOT end together.
 These two were ALL ladies and gentlemen!

 - Their relationship at the beginning is like cats and dogs.
 Annabelle is prideful and will never accept someone such as Simon even when he is in love with her since forever.

 - Simon’s family also plays a role in Simon’s life and in Annabelle’s too.
 Same with Annabelle’s family – her brother and mother.
 There are some disturbing situations about Annabelle’s family which also showcase a different part of this romantic scene where things go a bit dark but it fits the story overall.

-This book has it all, romance, friendship, great plot and real villains and above all, Simon and Annabelle.
+This book has it all, romance, friendship, a great plot and real villains, and above all, Simon and Annabelle.
 He’s the Beast and she’s the Beauty.